Street Fighter 3: 3rd Strike/System

 The game ignores your inputs during the freeze for air parries.
 However, you can buffer inputs during the freeze for ground parries.
 Landing a parry will reset your special input queue, and the game will only accept the first button input during parry freeze.

-In situations where you are being juggled and then reset with a normal attack, Super Arts are still able to hit you, but can be parried in mid-air before you reach the ground.
+In situations where you are being juggled and then reset with certain normal attacks (dependent on juggle points), Super Arts are still able to hit you, but can be parried in mid-air before you reach the ground.
 If you do so, your parry resets the juggle count (and thus resets all scaling), so if you fail to parry every hit before landing, you may end up taking far more damage than if you did not attempt to parry.

 You cannot parry 1 frame before the end of YOUR attack's recovery.